rbi-mtm/ams/day1/README_handson.md

 Very often, the concrete method of computing the atomic update step is similar (if not identical) to the one sketched above (the velocity-Verlet).
 The computation of force can however be much more involved, by including effects at several levels of theory (classical, semi-classical, QM/MM, ab-initio, etc.).

 Once we have an equilibrated, and long-enough trajectory, we can compute some thermodynamic properties from the trajectory.
 Namely, we can compute those that can be expressed as functions of positions and momenta of the particles.
-For example temperature, expressed as average kinetic energy per particle.
+For example particle density, which gives the average distance between particles, and temperature, expressing the average kinetic energy per particle.

 ## A word on statistical ensembles<a id="sec-3-5"></a>

 Depending on which statistical ensemble we wish to simulate (canonical, micro-canonical, or grand-canonical), different thermodynamic properties are kept constant in the simulation, while others can vary.

-If we wish to simulate a system at a certain constant temperature, the particle properties (velocity) have to be scaled to meet the temperature criteria.
+In a classical simulation, the velocities of particles at a given temperature are spread over a Maxwell-Boltzmann distribution arising due to elastic collisions.
+Thus if we wish to simulate a system at a certain constant temperature, the particle properties (velocity) have to be scaled to meet the temperature criteria.
 There exist different schemes for such rescaling, commonly called the "thermostats".

-Similarly, if we wish to simulate a system at a certain constant pressure, the schemes are called "barostats".
+Similarly, if we wish to simulate a system at a certain constant pressure, the box size has to be scaled, for which the different schemes are called "barostats".

 The different ensembles are often referred to by which properties are constant: